 The official Formula 1 calendar for the 2023 season has been revealed.

-For the first time in the history of F1 the number of races has reached 24 Grand Prix, including the newly announced Las Vegas Grand Prix which will take place on a Saturday night and the return of the Chinese Grand Prix after a three-year absence.
+For the first time in the history of F1 the number of races has reached 24 Grand Prix, including the newly announced Las Vegas Grand Prix which will take place on a Saturday night.

 Qatar also returns after making its debut in 2021, while Monaco and Spa remain despite uncertainty surrounding their future.

 The 2023 F1 calendar will also avoid a clash with the 24 Hours Of Le Mans as part of the World Motorsport Council's efforts to optimise all world championship race calendars.

 FIA President Mohammed Ben Sulayem said: “The presence of 24 races on the 2023 FIA Formula One World Championship calendar is further evidence of the growth and appeal of the sport on a global scale.

 "The addition of new venues and the retention of traditional events underlines the FIA’s sound stewardship of the sport.